 When interacting with Kraken API endpoints, it’s essential to consider their status.
 The API status indicates the availability and performance of the endpoints.
 Monitoring the status helps you ensure seamless integration with Kraken’s platform and helps prevent unexpected errors or issues.

-To make the most of Kraken API endpoints, consider the following tips:
+Make the most of Kraken API endpoints, consider the following tips:

 Remember, the Kraken API is a powerful tool that allows you to interact programmatically with the cryptocurrency exchange platform.
 By understanding the public and private endpoints and their use cases, you can effectively enhance your trading strategies and integration with Kraken’s platform.